-Sc ound and Sustainable Governance We bolster a transparent and sound decision-making system driven by the Board of Directors.
+Sound and Sustainable Governance We bolster a transparent and sound decision-making system driven by the Board of Directors.
 We integrate sustainable management practices across the entire decision-making system and organizational operation.
-Res ponsible and Inclusive Workplace We internalize a system and culture where all employees are respected and collectively practice the values of diversity, equity and inclusion.
+Responsible and Inclusive Workplace We internalize a system and culture where all employees are respected and collectively practice the values of diversity, equity and inclusion.
 We consider our social responsibility as a corporate citizen and communicate with stakeholders.
-P Protecting the Planet We understand our impact on the earth ecosystem and systematically transition to greener alternatives in our operations.
+Protecting the Planet · We understand our impact on the earth ecosystem and systematically transition to greener alternatives in our operations.

-Sustainability Implementation Strategy Our sustainability implementation strategy was established to effectively deliver on our Commitments in the five Sustainability Focus Areas, and is composed of Sustainability Stages that evolve along with our business growth cycle between 2023 and 2027 as well as Key Actions in each of these Stages.
+Sustainability Implementation Strategy

+Our sustainability implementation strategy was established to effectively deliver on our Commitments in the five Sustainability Focus Areas, and is composed of Sustainability Stages that evolve along with our business growth cycle between 2023 and 2027 as well as Key Actions in each of these Stages.
 Sustainability Stages set the course for sustainability capacity-building in consideration of our impact on stakeholders across different growth phases, and Key Actions describe key capacity-building activities that we should prioritize in each Stage.
 From 2023 onwards, we aim to elevate our sustainability capability at all levels in a more strategic and systemic way by implementing our mid/long-term improvement roadmap in line with our sustainability implementation strategy.
 We will also regularly identify the pace of our business growth and stakeholder expectations to supplement and gradually evolve our implementation strategy.

-Period 2023~2024 2025~2026 2027 and Onwards Sustainability Stage Set-up Lay the policy/system/cultural foundation Speed-up Bolster execution and facilitate communication Level-up Advance the system and establish reputation Social & Governance · Establish policies and regulations Environmental · Lay the basis for data Social & Governance · Secure an implementation system and organizational capacity · further reach out to stakeholders Environmental Establish an integrated goal and performance management system Internalize global ESG standard at the departmental and company-wide levels Key Actions management Make improvements in the 1st phase based on priorities Establish the policy and management system Make improvements in the 2nd phase based on priorities he m rds
+Period 2023~2024 2025~2026 2027 and Onwards Sustainability Stage Set-up Lay the policy/system/cultural foundation Speed-up Bolster execution and facilitate communication Level-up Advance the system and establish reputation Key Actions Social & Governance · Establish policies and regulations Environmental · Lay the basis for data management Make improvements in the 1st phase based on priorities Social & Governance · Secure an implementation system and organizational capacity · further reach out to stakeholders Environmental · Establish the policy and management system Make improvements in the 2nd phase based on priorities · Establish an integrated goal and performance management system · Internalize global ESG standards at the departmental and company-wide levels